laanayabdrzak/RxConnectivityState/README.md

 ```
 ## TODO

-* to be pushed soon
+* Wait for confirmation from jCenter

 ## Developed By
  Author: **Abderrazak LAANAYA**